beginning of content

 CHECK YOUR SYMPTOMS — Use the Symptom Checker and find out if you need to seek medical help.

-If you or your child has a rash as well as difficulty breathing, wheezing, swelling of the tongue and throat, dizziness or collapse, call triple zero (000) and ask for an ambulance.
+If you have a rash and symptoms like difficulty breathing, wheezing, swelling of the tongue and throat, dizziness or collapse, you may have an allergic reaction.
+If you or someone else is having these symptoms, call triple zero (000) and ask for an ambulance.

-If your child has a fever and rash at the same time, or if you think they may have meningococcal or measles, they should see a doctor.
+See your doctor urgently if your child has a fever and rash at the same time.
+Also see your doctor urgently if you think your child may have meningococcal disease or measles.

-Read more on serious childhood rashes and common childhood rashes on Pregnancy Birth and Baby.
+Read more on serious childhood rashes and common childhood rashes.

 Left: Measles rash, Right: Meningococcal rash.